 You can also use the SASTRACE and SASTRACELOC system options to generate tracing information.
-For more information on these system options, see the SAS Language Reference: Dictionary.
+For more information on these system options, see the SAS 9.2 Language Reference: Dictionary.

-□ Look at the SampleSQL.txt file that is produced when the %INDTD_PUBLISH_MODEL macro is successfully run.
+You can look at the SampleSQL.txt file that is produced when the %INDTD\PUBLISH\MODEL macro is successfully run.
 This file can be found in the output directory (OUTDIR argument) that you specify in the macro.

 The SampleSQL.txt file contains basic code that, with modifications, can be used to run your score code inside Teradata.
-For example, the SampleSQL.txt file refers to an ID column in allmush1_intab that is populated with a unique integer from 1 to n with n being the number of rows in the table.
+For example, the SampleSQL.txt file refers to an ID column in allmush1\intab that is populated with a unique integer from 1 to n with n being the number of rows in the table.
 The ID column uniquely identifies each row.
 You would replace the ID column with your own primary key column.